BigPictureDevs/n8n-gcp-starter-kit/README.md

 2. A registered domain name.

+3. **GCP Cloud DNS configured**: This script requires that you have a Managed Public Zone set up in GCP Cloud DNS for your domain. **The automation will fail if this is not configured.**

-3. The following APIs enabled in your GCP project: `Compute Engine API`, `Cloud DNS API`.
+4. The following APIs enabled in your GCP project: `Compute Engine API`, `Cloud DNS API`.

-4. A GCP Service Account with `Compute Admin` and `DNS Administrator` roles.
+5. A GCP Service Account with `Compute Admin` and `DNS Administrator` roles.

-5. [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli "null") and the [gcloud CLI](https://cloud.google.com/sdk/docs/install "null") installed locally.
+6. [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli "null") and the [gcloud CLI](https://cloud.google.com/sdk/docs/install "null") installed locally.

 How to Use
 ----------